 C. Eligibility Information

-In accordance with 25 U.S. C. § 2206, the following entities are eligible to apply:
+In accordance with 25 U.S. C. § 2206.
+Descent and distribution, (f) Estate planning assistance, (3) Probate code development and legal assistance grants, the DOI Secretary may award grants to:

-Indian tribes, for purposes of tribal probate code development and estate planning services to tribal members.
+Indian tribes, for purposes of tribal probate code development and estate planning services to tribal members;

-Organization that provide legal assistance services for Indian tribes, Indian organizations, and individual owners of interests in trust or restricted lands that are qualified as nonprofit organizations under section 501(c)(3) of the Internal Revenue Code of 1986 and provide such services pursuant to Federal poverty guidelines, for purposes of providing civil legal assistance to such Indian tribes, individual owners, and Indian organizations for the development of tribal probate codes, for estate planning services or for other purposes consistent with the service they provide to Indians and Indian tribes.
+Organizations that provide legal assistance services for Indian tribes, Indian organizations, and individual owners of interests in trust or restricted lands that are qualified as nonprofit organizations under section 501(c)(3) of the Internal Revenue Code of 1986 and provide such services pursuant to Federal poverty guidelines, for purposes of providing civil legal assistance to such Indian tribes, individual owners, and Indian organizations for the development of tribal probate codes, for estate planning services or for other purposes consistent with the service they provide to Indians and Indian tribes; and

-An applicant's failure to meet an eligibility criterion by the time of the application deadline will result in the DOI returning the application without review.
+In specific areas and reservations where qualified nonprofit organization referred to in subparagraph (b) do not provide such legal assistance to Indian tribes, Indian organizations, or individual owners of trust or restricted land, to other providers of such legal assistance.

 Cost sharing is not required.

 D. Application and Submission Information